Skip to content

 • Use = to explicitly replace entire dicts or lists

-• Use ~ to delete keys (idempotent - no error if missing)
+• Use ~ to delete keys (errors if key doesn't exist)

 Parameters: